TinghaoGuo/Network-Analysis-of-Design-Automation-Literature/README.md

 -------------------------------------------------------------------------------
 Requirements:

-Python Libraries (edited by Jiarui Xu/Yue Sun)
+Python Libraries
 - Beautiful Soup
- - XXX
+- NetworkX
- - XXX
+- NTLK

-R Packages (edited by Tinghao)
+R Packages
+- igraph
+- ggplot2
+- xlsx
+- gdata
+- plyr
+- corrplot
+- reshape2
 - arules
 - arulesViz

 -------------------------------------------------------------------------------
 Data (should be edited by Yue Sun)

-Co-authorship Anlaysis (should be edited by Jiarui Xu) 1.
+Co-authorship Anlaysis (should be edited by Jiarui Xu) -
- 2.
- 3.
+-
+-

 High Frequency Based Model
  - Key phrase extraction and topic assignment (should be edited by Yue Sun)